stephbu/cloudinit/README.md

 - The Zotac CI660 is absolutely silent.
 - Need to write cloud-init FSTAB config to move /var/logs etc. to TMPFS
 - Starting to customize and write workload declarations for Kubernetes.

+##### Monday April 27
+- Researching the best way to share volumes between Kubernetes pod instances, as well as the best way to store data from pods.
+While the old-school for this single-node approach would be just mount volumes in the pod description, I'm interested in using Persistent Volumes, so I'm going to take that approach instead.